openenclave/openenclave/libc/README.md

 libc
 ====

-This directory contains the scripts for the LIBC library, which is formed from the following pieces:
+This directory contains the oelibc library, formed from the following parts:

 - Sources included from MUSL libc ([located here](../3rdparty/musl))
 - The dlmalloc heap allocator ([located here](../3rdparty/dlmalloc))